 The Government of Canada requires that all travellers carry a valid passport because it is the only reliable and universally accepted travel and identification document for the purpose of international travel.

-Visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA) starting on March 15, 2016.
+Visa-exempt foreign nationals who fly to or transit through Canada need an Electronic Travel Authorization (eTA) since March 15, 2016.
 Exceptions to this include citizens from the United States and travellers with a valid visa.
 For more information, click here.